t0bst4r/cdk-skill-management/README.md

 We welcome contributions from the community.
 To contribute, please follow our [contribution guidelines](CONTRIBUTE.md).

 ## License
-This library is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This library is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

+This library bundles `ask-smapi-sdk` and `ask-smapi-model` into a custom resource lambda function.
+Those are licensed under the Apache License 2.0 - see the [LICENSE-EXTERNAL](LICENSE-EXTERNAL.txt) for details.